awsdocs/amazon-personalize-developer-guide/doc_source/creating-recommenders.md

 + CREATE PENDING > CREATE IN\_PROGRESS > ACTIVE \-or\- CREATE FAILED
 + DELETE PENDING > DELETE IN\_PROGRESS

-To get the recommender status, navigate to the Recommenders page in the Amazon Personalize console or use the the [DescribeRecommender](API_DescribeRecommender.md) operation\.
+To get the recommender status, navigate to the Recommenders page in the Amazon Personalize console or use the [DescribeRecommender](API_DescribeRecommender.md) operation\.

 **Topics**
 + [Choosing recommender use cases](domain-use-cases.md)